ZILtoid1991/iota/README.md

 #### Raw input

-This library is (mostly) equipped to handle raw input data, but currently it has some bugs.
-For some reason, it cannot differentiate between input devices at the moment, as all the device handles are null.
+This library is (mostly) equipped to handle raw input data, but currently it is very buggy.
+The documentation isn't clear on everything, and many things are just assumed to work as is.
+I'm getting null for all device handles, and mouse handling doesn't work as intended.

 ## Windowing

+### Windows

+Some non-basic stuff don't really work, as you should use already written libraries instead of writing your own.

 ### Linux